 RTMP is a streaming protocol providing very low latency streams.
 However, because it requires the Flash plugin to be played, we do not recommend it.
 Again, the exception is for stream ingestion.
 For this purpose, RTMP still rules the roost.
 It’s robust and almost universally supported.

-Dynamic Adaptive Streaming over HTTP (MPEG-DASH)
+Dynamic Adaptive Streaming over HTTP (MPEG-DASH): up-and-coming protocol

 MPEG-DASH fixes some longstanding technical issues with delivery and compression.
 Another advantage is that MPEG-DASH is “codec agnostic”—it can be used with almost any encoding format.
 It also supports Encrypted Media Extensions (EME) and Media Source Extension (MSE) which are standards-based APIs for browser-based digital rights management (DRM).